quarklang/QUARK/docs/proposal.md

 ```

 ######for
-Our `for` is similar to python's for
+Our `for` is similar to Python's for

 ```
 for number in numbers: